glerner/phpunit-testing/docs/guides/rebuilding-after-system-updates.md

 # Start with a fresh rebuild
 lando rebuild -y

-# If rebuild fails, try with a more aggressive cleanup
+# If rebuild fails, try with debug on and a more aggressive cleanup
-lando rebuild --clean -y
+LANDO_DEBUG=true lando rebuild --clean -y
 ```

 ## Make sure WP-CLI is Installed